-The fire and ash and temperature variations inside a wood kiln produce beautiful surfaces on both glazed and unglazed pots.
+Wood-fired kilns produce a distinct type of pottery.
+The fire, ash and temperature variations inside the kiln produce beautiful surfaces on both glazed and unglazed pots.